AnushkaDayal/PreSumm_NNFL/README.md

 * `JSON_PATH` is the directory containing json files (`../json_data`), `BERT_DATA_PATH` is the target directory to save the generated binary files (`../bert_data`)

 ## Task-1
-Task-1 includes training the model on BERT data and plotting the relevant graphs.
+Task-1 includes training the model on CNN/DailyMail data and plotting the relevant graphs.
 Follow the steps given in the ```Model_Training_and_Graph_Plotting.ipynb``` file to accomplish this task.

 ## Task-2
 Task-2 includes calculating the ROUGE scores on the test dataset from our trained model.
 You can download our custom trained models from the **Pre-trained Models** section below.
 Follow the steps in ```Rouge_Score_Evaluation.ipynb``` to accomplish this task.